api-platform/docs/core/graphql.md

 `write`       | `bool` | `true`  | Enables or disables the writing of data into the persistence system (mutation only) `serialize`   | `bool` | `true`  | Enables or disables the serialization of data

-A step can be disabled at the operation level:
+A stage can be disabled at the operation level:

 ```php
 <?php